aislan-michel/my-dotnet-template/README.md

 ### parameters

-- path, the local of the folder of project is created
+- path, the local of project is created
 - solutionName, name of solution the default value is Solution
 - applicationName, name of application the default value is Solution.App
-- applicationType, type of application, we have mvc and console
+- applicationType, type of application (mvc, console ...)
+- sqlFolder, create sql folder in src
+- gitignore, execute 'dotnet new gitignore' in solution folder

 ### examples